AndrioC/github-explorer/README.md

 ---

-# Technologies used
+# :computer: Technologies used

 - [TypeScript](https://www.typescriptlang.org/)
 - [ReactJS](https://github.com/facebook/react)

 ---

-# How to get and use the project?
+# :octocat: How to get and use the project?

 ```bash